-2 – CSPC/ASTM Safety Certifications
+2 – The Helmet Has CSPC/ASTM Safety Certifications

 Before buying a helmet, make sure it has the CPSC, which is the Consumer Product Safety Commission sticker inside the helmet.
 The CPSC confirms the helmet has met safety standards which all helmet makers must comply with.
-Although you may notice that the CPSC stickers vary from helmet to helmet, this is because CPSC doesn’t maintain one-sticker-fit-all policy.
+Although you may notice that the CPSC stickers vary from helmet to helmet, this is because CPSC doesn’t maintain the one-sticker-fit-all policy.

 Since all the helmets produced in the United States are expected to follow CPSC standards, it is apt to say that all made-in-US helmets are safe!
-But higher-end helmets are much safer, based on the quality of materials used in manufacturing them, their higher comfort level and adjustability.
+But higher-end helmets are much safer, based on the quality of materials used in manufacturing them, their higher comfort level, and adjustability.

 Furthermore, helmets are certified based on the specific sport they are used for: Helmets for bikes are mainly certified for bicycling, whether it is low-speed or motorized.
 The same reasoning goes for in-line skating and scooters, whether low-speed or motorized.

-Helmets come in several sizes, and it is very important to choose the best size for toddler for comfort and fitting.
+Helmets come in several sizes, and it is very important to choose the best size for toddlers for comfort and fitting.
 You should measure your child’s head by using a soft tape rule before buying any helmet.
 Knowing the circumference of your child’s head one inch about his/her eyebrows is essential to picking the right helmet size.

 Having trouble measuring your toddler’s head, you can use the 50th percentile head circumference chart provided below.
 Don’t forget that the 50th percentile sizes below are just approximations, some children have bigger or smaller heads than estimated in the chart.